Shrujal00/glasshouse-hydradb/README.md

 identities, arbitrates the contradictions, admits when the answer isn't there — and shows its work while it does.

+Half a million messy documents from nine SaaS tools, made queryable as one ontology — with entity resolution, conflict arbitration, and honest abstention, all visible as it happens.

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.11%2B-3776AB.svg)](pyproject.toml)
 [![Built on HydraDB](https://img.shields.io/badge/built%20on-HydraDB-ff5c39.svg)](https://hydradb.com)